kubeflow/website/content/en/docs/components/pipelines/v2/administration/server-config.md

 +++

-By default, Kubeflow Pipelines deployment manifests are provided for demo purpose.
+By default, you can use Kubeflow Pipelines deployment manifests as provided, which aim to offer the a standard configuration for most use cases.
+At the meantime, customizations are available for more advanced usage.
-Demo manifests aim to provide the most flexible, cost efficient, and straightforward deployment steps for your first try.
-Make sure to evaluate the configuration and adjust accordingly before you serve Kubeflow Pipelines in production.

 When deploying Kubeflow Pipelines servers, you can pass various environment variables to customize the behavior of servers.